Crystal Lake: Everything We Know About the New Friday the 13th Series

 CAST

-Only one cast member has been announced, but it’s a name Friday the 13th fans will be familiar with.
-Adrienne King, who played heroine Alice Hardy in the original film (and returned for the opening sequence of Friday the 13th Part 2, where she was killed off) will have a recurring role on Crystal Lake.
-It has not been revealed who King will be playing on the show, but she is the one who has said the show will be “coming 2024“.
+Only one cast member was announced when Fuller was involved, but it’s a name Friday the 13th fans will be familiar with.
+Adrienne King, who played final girl Alice Hardy in the original film (and returned for the opening sequence of Friday the 13th Part 2, where she was killed off) will have a recurring role on Crystal Lake.
+It has not been revealed who King would be playing on the show, or if she’ll still be involved now that Fuller has moved on.

-Fridaythe13thFranchise has teased that there will be “big surprises coming for actors involved as well as who will be portraying certain characters“.
-We do know that Fuller has met up with Friday the 13th (1980) and Friday the 13th: The Final Chapter FX artist Tom Savini, but we don’t know what was discussed during that meeting.
+Fridaythe13thFranchise teased that there would be “big surprises coming for actors involved as well as who will be portraying certain characters“.
+We do know that Fuller met up with Friday the 13th (1980) and Friday the 13th: The Final Chapter FX artist Tom Savini, but we don’t know what was discussed during that meeting.

 WRITERS

-Obviously, Fuller is going to be writing episodes of the show.
-He has also revealed that Scream writer Kevin Williamson will be scripting an episode.
-Earlier this year, Fuller gathered a group of writers for what would usually be called a “writers room”, but for some reason it couldn’t legally be called that in this situation.
+When Fuller was showrunner, he was writing episodes of the show.
+He also revealed that Scream writer Kevin Williamson would be scripting an episode, which Williamson later described as an hour-long chase episode… and we learned that the chase sequence would be “set entirely on a frozen Crystal Lake, with the summer camp’s cabins trapped under snow drifts.”
+Fuller gathered a group of writers for what would usually be called a “writers room”, but for some reason it couldn’t legally be called that in this situation.
 Instead, it was called a “think tank” and these writers were brought together to brainstorm ideas for the show over the course of six weeks.
 In this think tank were Fuller’s “three lieutenants”, who have worked with him on previous shows like Hannibal, Pushing Daisies, and American Gods, as well as Tommy Pico, who is on the Reservation Dogs staff; Tananarive Due, who has written multiple novels over the last thirty years and executive produced Horror Noire: A History of Black Horror; and Steven Barnes, who is also an author and has also contributed scripts to shows like Stargate SG-1, The Outer Limits, and the ’80s version of The Twilight Zone.
 There were others in the think tank, but their names haven’t been revealed.

 On Barnes and Due’s podcast Lifewriting: Write for Your Life!, Barnes said the work they did in the “think tank” was “The weaving together of a dozen different threads, the epitome of the plotter technique“… that being used to describe the approach of completely plotting out a story before writing it.
 “To write without any sense of an outline is diametrically opposed to what was happening in that room.”
 Every idea was broken down with meticulous detail.